NihaalManaf/tp/docs/DeveloperGuide.md

    1. Other test cases to try: `find p:9876`, `find e:example.com`, `find n:alex david` (multiple keywords), `find s:Invalid` (invalid status)<br>
       Expected: Appropriate results or empty list!

+## **Appendix: Planned Enhancements**"

+### Better Phone Number Validation

+Because the app is platform‑independent, we cannot reliably determine the user’s region to infer a default country code.
+Additionally, telephone numbers vary widely from country to country, with varying length of country codes and local number.
+Hence, implementing robust parsing without third‑party libraries was out of scope for this release.
+For example, `+355` is considered as a valid number by our application, but in reality is invalid as all 3 digits are used for the country code.

+We plan to be able to implement a better phone validation customised to the country code, if provided.
+Additionally, we plan to infer a reasonable default country code from the device locale or user settings, so that we could better check for duplicate numbers by removing the country code prefix.